cs124/labs/Lab5_LargeLanguageModels.md

 Let's work through an example of item-item collaborative filtering similar to what is used in PA7:

-It will help to make a copy and follow along in [this spreadsheet](https://docs.google.com/spreadsheets/d/1RalPHyrnGHc3dGnDVzAZNZG4uNiZxrcMiO--Xo8awsw/edit#gid=0).
+It will help to make a copy and follow along in [this spreadsheet](https://docs.google.com/spreadsheets/d/1Sag1-jVuPQoIHhAu1dqJICY0UXyYIB-Qmhz2dvGo96I/edit?usp=sharing).

-Let's say we have this matrix of movie reviews from various users:
+We have a **ratings matrix** from various users.
+Ratings are raw (e.g., 1–5).
+Missing entries are stored as 0 in the matrix.

+### Ratings Matrix (raw values, used for similarity)

 |    | U1 | U2 | U3 | U4 |
 |----|---:|---:|---:|---:|